bpowell122/tomodrgn/docs/_source/overview/installation.rst

     python -m pip install .

 If you did not see any errors, great!
-Your installation of tomoDRGN is ready to use, and you may confirm this by running tomoDRGN's suite of CLI tests as described :doc:`here <run_tests.rst>`.
+Your installation of tomoDRGN is ready to use, and you may confirm this by running tomoDRGN's suite of CLI tests as described :doc:`here <run_tests>`.

 Resolving potential installation errors
 ----------------------------------------